kubermatic/kubecarrier/README.md

 ## Project Status

-KubeCarrier is currently in alpha and is not ready for production use, the APIs are not yet final and breaking changes might be introduced in every release.
+KubeCarrier is currently in early development and is not ready for production use, the APIs are not yet final and breaking changes might be introduced in every release.

 ## Features